JGarza189/neuroblastoma-2025/User-Guide/README.md

 ### Computer Set-up

-To run simulations and reproduce the results presented in this study, use **Jupyter Notebook**, a web graphical user interface that allows for interactive control of simulation parameters and real-time visualization of outputs.
-Alternatively, simulations may be executed through the **command line interface** using a shell terminal.
+To run simulations and reproduce the results presented in this study, use **Jupyter Notebook**, a graphical user interface that allows for interactive control of simulation parameters and real-time visualization of outputs.
+Alternatively, simulations may be executed through the **command line** using a shell terminal.

 ## Required Software